Moto Morini was founded in 1937 by Alfonso Morini in Trivolzio, Bologna. He had previously manufactured motorcycles under the name MM.

 tring to restore but can't find a wiring diagram for a non battery system. please help. steve

-Try our page of resources for Books and Manuals
+Try the page of resources for Books and Manuals

 Wed Mar 12 2008